tcarland/spark-hs-chart/README.md

 secrets.trustStorePassword=$truststore_passwd
 ```

-or a more complete version of the install command:
+Or a more complete version of the install command:
 ```bash
 helm install spark-history-server spark-hs-chart/spark-hs \
 --namespace spark --create-namespace \